-Speech Adjudicator FAQs
+Speech Adjudicator Certification

 You will enroll in an online course that takes about 2 hours, followed by a 3-hour in-person workshop.
 The initial certification fee is $38 and lasts 3 years, at which point you will be able to renew.
 To learn more, visit our adjudication page.